 A Boston Rose

-Andy's (Rachel Boston) family business have for years built the floats which take part in the Rose Parade and since her mother died her father, Big Al (Michael Kopsa), has thrown himself into the business.
-But with health issues he has been ordered to rest meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
-To make matters worse Andy has to deal with Cliff (Marc Bendavid) who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he expects at the office.
+Andy's (Rachel Boston - Ice Sculpture Christmas) family business have for years built the floats which take part in the annual Rose Parade and since her mother died her father, Big Al (Michael Kopsa - Engaging Father Christmas), has thrown himself into the business.
+But with a few health issues he has been ordered to take some rest, meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
+To make matters worse Andy has to deal with Cliff (Marc Bendavid - Summer in the City), who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he insists on in the office.

 He is the office worker who thinks everything in the world should run like he has things in the office, his focus is on his career and doesn't have any real fond memories of his childhood or Christmas as his parents were always dealing with clients.
 She is the small town girl who knows how to get the best out of every day folk but has flaws when it comes to her own confidence as an artist.
-That is the skeleton on which "A Rose for Christmas" is made, a Hallmark movie where of course the chalk n cheese pairing end up getting very close but with a few bumps in the romantic road etc etc.
+That is the skeleton on which "A Rose for Christmas" is made, a Hallmark movie where of course the chalk n cheese pairing end up becoming close but with a few bumps in the romantic road etc etc.